LESLIE: Alright. Pat in Michigan, tell us what’s going on with your ceiling water stain.

 PAT: No. Ceilings here are not painted unless you ask for it.

 TOM: OK.
-Well, all I can tell you is if you want to get rid of the stain, you have to prime it.
+Well, all I can tell you is if you want to get rid of the ceiling water stain, you have to prime it.
 You have to prime on top of it.
 If you don’t prime on top of it, anything that you put over that is going to leak right through.
 So it might be time to think about painting the ceiling, Pat.